-1. Maricopa Community Colleges prohibit the possession and use of marijuana on all campuses and in all off campus student activities, including internships and clinical learning experiences in health programs.
+- 1. Maricopa Community Colleges prohibit the possession and use of marijuana on all campuses and in all off-campus student activities, including internships and clinical learning experiences in health programs.
 This policy is dictated by Arizona Revised Statutes § 15-108 which prohibits any person, including a medical marijuana cardholder, from possessing or using marijuana on the campus of any public university, college, community college or post-secondary education institution.
 Federal legislation prohibits any institution of higher education that receives federal funding from allowing the possession and use of marijuana.

-- 2. Maricopa Community Colleges receive federal funds through grants and financial aid.
-Maricopa Community Colleges continue to enforce current policies regarding controlled substances and any student or employee who violates university policy prohibiting the use or possession of illegal drugs on campus or in student activities including educational internships will be subject to disciplinary action and criminal prosecution. - 3.
+All placements governed by this clinical placement/externship agreement are hereby identified as safety-sensitive positions where the health and safety of the populations served are at issue. - Maricopa Community Colleges receive federal funds through grants and financial aid.
+Maricopa Community Colleges continue to enforce current policies regarding controlled substances and any student or employee who violates university policy prohibiting the use or possession of illegal drugs on campus or in student activities - including educational internships - will be subject to disciplinary action and criminal prosecution. - 3.
 Urine drug screens are required of students prior to attending nursing courses.
 Medical marijuana, or its metabolite, is not an accepted substance in urine drug screens and will result in a positive urine drug screen.
 Students with a prescription for medical marijuana would not be considered exempt from urine drug screening.

-3. Drug Screening "For Cause" Testing
+Drug Screening "For Cause" Testing